MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-graph-api.md

 ms.localizationpriority: medium
 ---

-# Tutorial&mdash;Create a .NET MAUI app using the Microsoft Graph SDK
+# Tutorial: Create a .NET MAUI app using the Microsoft Graph SDK

 Get hands-on with .NET MAUI by building a cross-platform app on Windows that leverages the [Microsoft Graph SDK](/graph/sdks/sdks-overview) to display user data.